masud-technope/NLP2API-Replication-Package/README.md

 Getting Started
 ======================
-- Execute **install.sh** to download all items and unzip the compressed files.
 - Execute **jdk-fasttext-checker.bat** to check whether your system meets the tool's requirements.
 - NLP2API might work sub-optimally or might not work if the system requirements are not properly met.